msg43/Knowledge_Chipper/docs/PROMPTS_TAB_GUIDE.md

 ### Assigning Prompts to Pipeline Stages

+**For Flagship Evaluator and Skimmer:**
 1. In the left panel, find the pipeline stage you want to configure
 2. Click the dropdown menu under that stage
 3. Select a prompt from the list
 4. A confirmation dialog shows the assignment was successful
 5. The change takes effect immediately for future processing runs
 6. The prompt file is copied to the stage's expected location

+**For Unified Miner:**
+- Unified Miner uses automatic prompt selection based on Content Type and Selectivity settings
+- To edit prompts, use the "Edit" buttons next to each prompt variant in the Unified Miner section
+- The system automatically selects the appropriate prompt during processing:
+  1. First checks for content-type-specific prompt (if Content Type is set)
+  2. Then checks for selectivity-based prompt (if Selectivity is set)
+  3. Falls back to `unified_miner.txt` if neither exists

 ### Viewing Stage Assignments